paskal/blog/content/post/2021/year-of-work-on-bitrix/index.md

 ![small Bitrix project architecture](favor-group-architecture.png)

-When writing the [first post](/2020/small-forms/), I've started refactoring the infrastructure, which ultimately ended in the architecture drawn above.
-All code is available for free at [paskal/bitrix.infra](https://github.com/paskal/bitrix.infra) under MIT license.
+I've started refactoring the infrastructure at the time of writing the [first post](/2020/small-forms/), which ultimately ended in the architecture drawn above.
+All code for it is available for free at [paskal/bitrix.infra](https://github.com/paskal/bitrix.infra) under MIT license.

-I won't go into a detailed description here as it won't be interesting to most readers.
-In short, it is a docker-compose file with an extensive Readme describing how to set it up and run it, which a few people found helpful already.
+I won't go into a detailed description here as it won't be interesting to most readers; it is a docker-compose file with an extensive Readme describing how to set it up, which a few people found helpful already.

 ## Results

-The site got roughly twice as many visits as the previous year, which is reasonably good but way under my predictions.
-As always, it turned out that technical excellence is rarely relevant for success.
+The site got roughly twice as many visits as the year before, which is reasonably good but way under my predictions.
+Repeating the history, it turned out that technical excellence have weak correlation with success.

-Technical changes made the maintenance costs non-existing, as, after initial investment into refactoring, the site just works.
-The rendering speed became a little bit better overall, but in general (90th percentile and higher) still restricted by clients with cheap mobile devices who have the 5x page rendering time of the desktop.
+The site works without maintenance after initial investment into infrastructure refactoring, which is not a change with the state before.
+The rendering speed became better overall, but 90th percentile and higher is still slow because of clients with cheap mobile devices who have the 5x page rendering time of the desktop, Google AMP could help with that.

-Eliminating the technical difficulties made the site more transparent (available, resilient) for the users and search engines, which unlocked full-on work on the content.
-Since day one, I had to think not only about infrastructure and speed but also about improving the site for the customers and the search engines, and after the proper technical rework is done, everything which is left is that endless chase for finding ways of satisfying the customer better than your competitors which competent contractors and not me will better do.
+Eliminating the technical obstacles made the site more transparent (available, resilient) for the users and search engines, which unlocked full-on work on the content.
+Since day one, I had to think not only about maintainability and speed but also about improving the site for the customers and the search engines.
+Now, after the proper technical rework is done, everything which is left is that endless search for ways of satisfying the customer better than competitors which competent contractors will do better than me.

-Leading that effort was the most satisfying work I've done in the last few years.
-I saw that helping a dozen people save their jobs and my father keep his business feels more meaningful than doing my part in the corporation, but having that corporate work experience and exposure to the world's best experts in their areas working alongside me was the precondition for me to be able to bear that load.
+Leading that effort was the most satisfying thing I've done in the last few years.
+Helping a dozen people save their jobs and my father keep his business feelt more meaningful than doing my part in the corporation, but having that corporate work experience and the world's best experts working alongside me was the precondition for me to be able to bear that load.